jhajek/Linux-text-book-part-1/Chapter-03/chapter-03.md

     .SUFFIXES: .c
 ```

-Clear as mud right?
 Like many things in the Unix world, the ```makefile``` system has been modified and augmented but still persists as the way software project are built and installed some 30 years later.
 Makefiles have an arcane syntax that few people enjoy and over the years ```make``` has been often rewritten.
 In 1988 the GNU project had released their Free Software version of ```make``` called GNU Make or ```gmake```.
 GNU make is included in all standard Linux distributions and is even required for compiling the Linux Kernel.
 There are other versions of ```make``` including the Unix version, ```pmake``` and ```bmake``` on the BSD Unix variants, there is a cross platform build tool called ```cmake``` and even Microsoft has its own build tool that can be used called ```nmake```.

 ### Traditional Package Managers

 This style of software installation put a high barrier to who could practically use Unix/Linux.
 Linux distributions took to making software installation and distribution easier by introducing something initially called __Package Managers__.
 These were meant to eliminate all of the above process by solving two key problems.
 First it would solve the re-compilation of code and supporting of make and build tools--you technically wouldn't even need any C compiler or build tools installed.
 Second package managers would solve the dependency issues by keeping track of the dependency trail and be smart enough to follow that trail before installation.

 #### .deb

 The first package manager was __dpkg__ which was created by Matt Welsh, Carl Streeter and Ian Murdock (founder of Debian) in 1994 as a replacement for an earlier primitive package manager.
 The program ```dpkg``` is used to install, remove, and provide information about .deb packages.

 A Debian package (or ```.deb``` file) is really just made up of two tarballs [^107].
 One is the control data which is listed as such:

 ```yaml
      Package: hello